Mount Kilimanjaro seen from a distance with animals in foreground

 All climbers pay a rescue fee to the Kilimanjaro National Park (included in our package price).
 If you cannot continue the climb because you get injured or sick, the guides and porters will gladly assist you on the way down.

 There is no extra charge for coming down and being taken back to the lodge early, but we will not be able to refund you for the days you missed on the mountain.
-Moreover, we ask all of our travellers to purchase a special adventure travel insurance that covers any possible medical expenses and evacuation costs – just to be safe!
+Moreover, we ask all of our travellers to purchase adventure travel insurance that covers any possible medical expenses and evacuation costs – just to be safe!

 You can learn more on this topic in How we keep you safe on Kilimanjaro.